nrwl/nx/docs/generated/packages/js/documents/overview.md

 {% /tab %}
 {% /tabs %}

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/js` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+{% /callout %}

 ### `ts` Preset

 When initializing a new Nx workspace, specifying `--preset=ts` will generate a workspace with `@nx/js` pre-installed.